 You also have to realize, even if you do get a pre-built kit, you will still have to perform maintenance on your helicopter or repair it after a crash.
 One way or another you will have to eventually pull up your sleeves and dive in.
 This can be intimidating if you don’t have the confidence to put it all back together correctly.

 Well, have I just scared the *#@! out of you?
 That certainly was not my intent, but did want to express that this hobby is not for everyone; if you really dislike anything mechanical or working on stuff, this hobby is probably not going to be your cup of tea.
 That is not to say you won’t enjoy flying an RC helicopter, but just like real helicopters, for every hour or so you are up in the air, there is required shop time to keep everything running 100%.

 My personal recommendation for your best RC helicopter kit is to get a RTF if you don't like building.
 If you do like building however (for example are mechanically inclined or have RC truck/car experience), or are getting help from an instructor/experienced RC heli hobbyist, purchase a kit.

 This is the best way to familiarize yourself with each component and how every component works in relationship with the next.
 As I also mentioned, you will almost always get a better quality machine when you get a kit version & put it together yourself, or with the help of an experienced builder.

-Building an RC helicopter is an immensely rewarding experience, especially your first.
-You learn so much and when you see your heli flying with all those hundreds of parts that you hand assembled – that is a very powerful feeling of accomplishment.
+As that video above shows, building an RC helicopter is an immensely rewarding experience, especially your first.
+You learn so much and when you see your heli flying with all those parts that you hand assembled – that is a very powerful feeling of accomplishment.

 For me, building and performing maintenance on RC helicopters is actually more enjoyable than flying.
 I build and maintain to relax and have fun.
 The rewards come when I fly.
 It's a perfect balance.